PolymerElements/app-layout/app-scrim/README.md

 ##&lt;app-scrim&gt;

-app-scrim is the backdrop under overlays.
+app-scrim is a backdrop that can be placed under overlays.

 Example: